Leo1003/rust-osshkeys/README.md

 ## Cargo Features
 - `openssl-cipher`: [default] Using OpenSSL as symmetric cipher
 - `rustcrypto-cipher`: Using RustCrypto as symmetric cipher
-    - Choicing this does not remove the `openssl` dependency, since many places still require to use OpenSSL.
+    - Choosing this does not remove the `openssl` dependency, since many places still require to use OpenSSL.
 - `openssl-vendored`: Build with `openssl/vendored` feature

 ## Roadmap